suika2engine/suika2/README.md

 ## Portability

-In a strict sense, Suika 2 runs on Windows, Mac, Linux, FreeBSD, NetBSD and Android.
+In a strict sense, Suika 2 runs on Windows, Mac, Android, Linux, FreeBSD and NetBSD.

 Suika 2 consists of a platform independent part and a hardware abstraction layer (HAL).
 The platform independent part is written in ANSI C with some GCC pragmas.
 HALs are currently written in C, Objective-C and Java.